dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 #### Part Three: Censorship In Social Media (title?)

+intro:

+America and the industrialized world now communicate almost completely using digitized media.
+Text messages, emails, VOIP, video: each are digital, each carries metadata that can be collected and datamined.
+This changes the nature of communication.
+It means that, if effectively all socialization occurs over digitized media and with common digitized protocols, then any party who controls that shared fabric of communication has immense power.
+They can change what you see by affecting the bahavior of newsfeed and clustering algorithms.
+They can prevent others from seeing your messages by intercepting them or muting the notifications.
+If they're textual messages how would you or the other party become aware?
+They can deploy exploits like this only when it's safe to assume you wouldn't communicate about it: like when your GPS signals aren't in the same location.
+And if they simply mute the notification -- oops it must be a bug or something.

 - how do they do it?
   - algorithms/etc (i already have this lined up)
     - overview, not too many specifics